 - idiopathic myoglobinuria

-- Paroxysmal myoglobinuria
+- paroxysmal myoglobinuria

 - paralytic myoglobinuria

-- traumatic myoglobinuria, including after electric shock
+- traumatic myoglobinuria, including after electrical injury

-- toxic myoglobinuria (alcohol poisoning, chemicals)
+- toxic myoglobinuria (alcohol, chemical poisoning)

 - myoglobinuria in muscular dystrophy